 Vice President, General Counsel, and Chief Legal Officer

 Mr. Keane joined Intarcia in September 2013 as Vice President, General Counsel, and Chief Legal Officer.
 Prior to joining Intarcia, he served as Senior Vice President, General Counsel, Secretary, and Chief Compliance Officer of ARIAD Pharmaceuticals through its transition from a research and development platform to a fully integrated global commercial organization.
-He previously spent 20 years at Bristol-Myers Squibb Company (BMS), beginning his tenure there as an Assistant Counsel in corporate litigation and ultimately ascending to Senior Counsel, Worldwide Medicine, where he had legal responsibility for the global commercialization of three new drugs/biologics and legal oversight of global marketing strategy, launch campaigns, corporate communications, healthcare professional interactions, and worldwide strategic development.
-Before joining BMS, Mr. Keane was an associate with the law firm of Wilson, Elser, Moskowitz, Edelman & Dicker, and the firm of Martin, Clearwater and Bell.
-He received his J.D. from Fordham University School of Law and his B.A. in Economics from Fordham University.
+At ARIAD, he built and led the global commercial legal team to support the company’s first product approval and launch, and created the corporate structure for European operations.
+He previously spent 20 years at Bristol-Myers Squibb Company (BMS), initially in corporate litigation and quickly moved to the Worldwide Medicines Group, where he had lead legal responsibility for the US marketing approval and launch of a number of blockbuster drugs in the cardiovascular, oncology and virology therapeutic areas, including Plavix®, Avapro®, Erbitux® and Reyataz®.
+Ultimately, as the senior lawyer for the Global Marketing and Strategic Development franchise, he and his team supported the global commercialization of three additional drugs/biologics, providing legal oversight for global marketing strategy, launch campaigns, corporate communications, healthcare professional interactions, and worldwide strategic development.
+Before joining BMS, Mr. Keane was a trial lawyer associated with two major New York City law firms.
+He received his B.A. in Economics from Fordham College and his J.D. from Fordham University School of Law.